+We are a regional referral center for fibroid evaluation, treatment, and removal.
 Uterine fibroids are quite common with 25-30% of women having a fibroid.
-Fortunately most fibroids never lead to any problems.
+Fortunately, most fibroids never lead to any problems.
 The vast majority of my patients with fibroids do not need any type of treatment, only reassurance.
-In the minority of women who have problems, some of the common complaints that result from problematic fibroids include heavy and uncomfortable menstrual periods, pelvic and abdominal pressure due to uterine enlargement, having to urinate more frequently, miscarriage.
+In the minority of women who have symptoms, some of the common complaints that result from problematic fibroids include heavy and uncomfortable menstrual periods, pelvic and abdominal pressure due to uterine enlargement, having to urinate more frequently, infertility and recurrent miscarriage.

-In some cases women with fibroids (also called myomas) are encouraged to undergo a hysterectomy when they actually want to conserve their uterus.
+In some cases, women with fibroids (also called myomas) are encouraged to undergo a hysterectomy when they actually want to conserve their uterus.
 It is very unlikely that if you have fibroids in your uterus that a conservative approach cannot be offered to you.
-If your physician only offers you a hysterectomy for your uterine fibroids and you still want to have a child then you should seek a second opinion.
+If your physician only offers you a hysterectomy for your uterine fibroids and you still want to have a child, then you should call us for a second opinion consult or ask for a referral.

 Myomectomy most often describes making an incision in the abdomen (similar to a cesarean section).
 The uterus is then opened and the fibroids are shelled out.
 The uterus is then carefully reconstructed.
 This technique has been around for decades and is an excellent option that should not compromise fertility in most cases.
-In some cases Drs.
-Bateman and Williams can do the myomectomy through a small incision, called a mini-laparotomy.
+In some cases, Doctors Smith and Williams can do the myomectomy through a small incision, called a mini-laparotomy or by a laparoscopy.
 This may allow discharge home the same day and a hospital stay is unnecessary.
+Usually a 24-hour hospital stay is necessary with a myomectomy/

 Uterine Artery Embolization for fibroids (UAE) is another excellent minimally invasive technique for treating fibroids.
-However, radiologists and reproductive endocrinologists, fertility specialist, agree that this is not a good option in someone who wants to get pregnant in the future.
+However, radiologists and reproductive endocrinologists agree that this is often not the best option in someone who wants to get pregnant in the future.
 There is some information that the embolization can compromise ovarian function.
 We do not recommend this technique unless you do not want to have a pregnancy in the future.
-To learn more about UAE go to: http://www.crlradiology.com.
+To learn more about UAE visit their website.